nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>

 #### 3.2.5 Adding a general event
-Add a general event with the description and date time provided.
+Add a general event with the description and date-time provided.

-Format: `add g/GENERALEVENT on/dd/mm/yyyy HHmm`
+Format: `add g/GENERAL EVENT on/DD/MM/YYYY HHMM`

 Example:
 * `add g/School contest on/10/10/2021 1200`